wedaly/GLFighters-SDL/README.md

 ## Contributing

 Pull requests are welcome for bugfixes and porting to other platforms.

-Changes to the game itself will NOT be accepted, to preserve the character of the original game.
-Of course, you're welcome to make any changes you want on a fork.
+Modifications or extensions to the game itself will not be accepted, but you're welcome to make whatever changes you want on a fork.